 - 1. Launch helics_broker in the current directory: helics_broker -f 2 --loglevel=7 - 2.
 Launch the Charger.py federate in the current directory: python -u Charger.py 1 - 3.
-Launch the Battery.py federate in the current directory: python -u Battery.py 1 helics run --path=fundamental_default_runner.json
+Launch the Battery.py federate in the current directory: python -u Battery.py 1

-The final step is to launch our Base Example with the HELICS runner from the command line (making sure you've installed the HELICS cli extension):
+The final step is to launch our Base Example with helics_cli from the command line: